 Standard Work: Operations Huddle

-Operations-specific huddles take place daily involving Practice Manager, clinical staff front desk staff, and providers at the clinic production board.
-Huddle boards are in use, notes are being taken and kept on file in the office as part of the Practice Manager standard work.
+Operations-specific huddles take place daily involving the practice manager, clinical staff, front desk staff and providers at the clinic production board.
+Huddle boards are in use, and notes are being taken and kept on file in the office as part of the practice manager standard work.

 5S: Exam Rooms

 A 5S agreement is in place for exam rooms.
-All clinic exam rooms meet Level V standards, the highest distinction in the WakeWay to Excellence progress measuring system, to include items kept in the cabinets, drawers, exam tables and desktop areas.
-Practice Manager standard work includes routine 5S Agreement audits of these areas and re-education.
+5S is a strategy used to keep a workplace safe and organized that is the foundation of improving patient flow.
+All clinic exam rooms now meet Level V, the highest standards distinction in WakeMed’s new flow progress metrics system, to include items kept in the cabinets, drawers, exam tables and desktop areas.
+Practice manager standard work includes routine 5S agreement audits of these areas and re-education.

 5S: Main Supply Area